FACT SHEET: Implementation of the Credible Fear and Asylum Processing Interim Final Rule

 Implementation will take place in a phased manner, beginning with a small number of individuals, and will grow as USCIS builds operational capacity over time.
 Starting May 31, DHS will aim to refer approximately a few hundred noncitizens each month to USCIS for an Asylum Merits Interview (AMI) following a positive credible fear determination.

 The first locations for placement under this process will be two detention facilities in Texas.
 Asylum officers will conduct credible fear interviews telephonically in these two locations, including for individuals who may subsequently be referred to USCIS for an AMI following a positive credible fear determination.
-Initially, referrals for AMIs will be limited to those individuals who indicate to USCIS and Immigration and Customs Enforcement (ICE) an intent to reside in one of the following six cities: Boston, Los Angeles, Miami, New York, Newark, or San Francisco.
+Initially, referrals for AMIs will be limited to those individuals who indicate to USCIS and Immigration and Customs Enforcement (ICE) an intent to reside in one of the following seven cities: Boston, Los Angeles, Miami, New York, Newark, San Francisco or Chicago.

 Below is a step-by-step description of how the process will work during the phased implementation period: